 Candidate must be a CLHS graduate who has a record of dedicated support, activity and service to the ministry of CLHS.
 This will be awarded when nominations allow.

-Candidate must be younger than 40 by the end of the calendar year and have made significant contributions to their given career, community, church or for Concordia Lutheran High School.
+Candidate must be 40 or younger by December 31 and have made significant contributions to their given career, community, church or for Concordia Lutheran High School.
 This will be awarded as nominations allow.

 About Neale Morgan Shank